Increasing Target ACoS

 Decreasing Target ACoS

-When you decrease your Target ACoS, the ad engine will decrease your bids.
-However, it will do this intelligently.
+When you decrease your target ACoS, the ad engine will decrease your bids, but will also do this intelligently.

-As mentioned in the last chapter, the ad engine prioritizes sales volume more than ACoS.
-So, a target that drives signifiant sales volume but performs slightly higher than the new Target ACoS won't have its bid reduced as much.
+As previously mentioned, the ad engine prioritizes sales volume more than ACoS.
+This means a target that drives significant sales volume but performs slightly higher than the new target ACoS won't have its bid reduced as much.